katerinanavab/javadocs/docs/unit02/notes201.md

 - An **object** is a specific **instance** of a class with defined attributes.
 Objects are declared as variables of a class type.

 - An **attribute** or **instance variable** is data the object knows about itself.
-    - _For example:_ a Turtle object knows the direction it is facing or its color.
+    - _Example:_ a Turtle object knows the direction it is facing or its color.

 - A **behavior** or **method** is something that an object can do.
-    - _For example:_ a Turtle object can go forward 100 pixels.
+    - _Example:_ a Turtle object can go forward 100 pixels.

 ---